 Building a successful business is hard.
 That’s why most people look for short-cuts and quick fixes to achieve their goals.
 Unfortunately, success doesn’t come from cutting corners.
 Indeed, in any endeavor, it’s the overcoming challenges and achieving what you set out to do that makes the success so sweet.

 The truth is, there is no “secret” to building a successful home business.
+It requires a variety of skills, characteristics and traits the often aren't needed in a job.
 What it takes is:

 Have a Vision

 Vision serves two-fold.
 First, it gives you a mark to strive for.
 It’s difficult to reach a goal if you don’t know what it is.
 What does success in home business look like to you?

 Second, it provides motivation.
 Along with belief, you need a good reason and motivation to achieve your goals.
 Otherwise it’s too easy to let a lack of time or energy derail your efforts.

 Fear may be the biggest dream-killer of them all.
 Fear keeps people in their comfort zone, where it may be safe, but it’s not where success lives.
 Fear keeps you from taking action or believing your action will have results.

 It is scary to set a course in the unknown.
 Will your efforts work?
 What will people say?
 Will people like your product or service?
 Will you be able to make money?
 Because these questions can’t be answered, it’s daunting to forge forward simply with grit and belief.
 That’s when resistance and procrastination set in.
 But no one ever achieved success without courage to step into the unknown.